ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ```
 (
-  error_message: Bytes32
+  error_message: List[byte, 256]
 )
 ```

-*Note*: By convention, the `error_message` is a sequence of bytes that can be interpreted as a UTF-8 string up to 32 bytes - a 0 byte shortens the string in this interpretation.
-Clients MUST treat as valid any bytes.
+*Note*: By convention, the `error_message` is a sequence of bytes that MAY be interpreted as a UTF-8 string (for debugging purposes).
+Clients MUST treat as valid any byte sequences.

 ### Encoding strategies